Mock sample for your project: Lumminary API

 Enforcement and Compliance History Online (ECHO) is a tool developed and maintained by EPA's Office of Enforcement and Compliance Assurance for public use.
 ECHO provides integrated compliance and enforcement information for over 1 million regulated facilities nationwide.

-CWA Rest Services provides multiple service endpoints, each with specific capabilities, to search and retrieve data on facilities regulated under the Clean Water Act (CWA) and managed under the National Pollutant Discharge Elimination System (NPDES) program.
-The returned results reflect data drawn from EPA's ICIS-NPDES database.
+SDW Rest Services provides multiple service endpoints, each with specific capabilities, to search and retrieve data on public water systems regulated under the Safe Drinking Water Act (SDWA).
+The returned results reflect data drawn from EPA's Federal Safe Drinking Water Information System (SDWIS) database.

 \